ArminJo/NeoPatterns/README.md

 - convertLinearToGamma5Color(aLinearBrightnessValue) - Returns the gamma corrected color.
 - dimColorWithGamma5(aLinearBrightnessValue, aBrightness) - like before but with additional brightness.
 - Wheel() - Returns colors from a color wheel starting ar red.
+- copyRegion() - Copy a mutiple pixels to another part of the strip.
+Optional do a reverse copy.
 - printConnectionInfo().<br/>
 as well as functions for getting pixel info:
 - getRedPart(color32_t color).